Date of Degree

 Copyright 2011 Brandyce Kay Case Haub

 Case Haub, Brandyce Kay.
-"Together we stand apart: Island and mainland Puerto Rican independentistas." doctoral dissertation, University of Iowa, 2011.
+"Together we stand apart: Island and mainland Puerto Rican independentistas."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.